-Over the past six years, the Dorset Wild Rivers partnership has delivered a multitude of initiatives across the breadth of all three Dorset Catchment partnerships taking a fully integrated and collaborative approach.
+The Dorset Wild Rivers partnership has delivered a multitude of initiatives across the breadth of all three Dorset Catchment partnerships taking a fully integrated and collaborative approach.
 These have included monitoring crayfish on the River Cerne, the Piddle Valley Natural Flood Management project, the Enclosed Beaver Scientific Study, enhancing the habitat value of Dorset chalk streams such as the Allen and the Hooke, the Great Crested Newt Project, initiatives on the Walditch, Brit, Char and the Stour Headwaters project as well as involvement in the Riverfly Partnership.

 Read the case studies below of a few of the recent and ongoing projects undertaken by the Dorset Wild Rivers partnership

 Corfe River is approximately 13.5km from source to sea running through clay soils along the Corfe Valley cutting through the Purbeck chalk ridge and then up through sandier soils to Poole Harbour.
 The Corfe was given a failure classification by the Water Framework Directive (WFD) for poor levels of macrophytes due to elevated phosphate entering the river from sewage treatment works and land use as well as high flows and sediment loading.
 Whilst the channel is mostly natural and unmodified, it is heavily shaded by trees.
 In response to the WFD classification, the Corfe River project started in 2018 supported by the Dorset Catchment Partnership and funded by the Environment Agency.
 The lead partner is Dorset Wildlife Trust with FWAG South West in a supporting role and the National Trust and farmers as key delivery partners, as well as the parish councils of Arne, Church Knowle and Steeple.

 Over the past three years, significant progress has been made: